COVID-19: State of public health emergency declared. Mandatory measures are in effect.

 - reprimand, coercion, intimidation or being disciplined

 For example, if a worker refused to do dangerous work and was dismissed from the job shortly after for no other apparent reason, the worker may have been subjected to a discriminatory action under OHS law.

 Complaints and appeals

-Workers may file a complaint with the OHS Contact Centre if they believe they were subjected to discriminatory action or discipline for participating in activities protected by OHS laws.
+Workers may file a complaint (PDF, 113 KB) if they believe they were subjected to discriminatory action or discipline for participating in activities protected by OHS laws.